kpmmmurphy/react-native-navbar/README.md

 { url: '/post/123', from: 'right' }
 // Slide in from the left (looks like we're navigating "backwards") { url: '/', from: 'left' }
+// Do not transition, display immediately
+{ url: '/', from: 'none' }
 ```

 ### `showBar`